Egypt: Fatal passenger train collision in Nile Delta – DW – 09/14/2024

 Egypt: Fatal passenger train collision in Nile DeltaSeptember 14, 2024

-At least two people have been killed and some 29 wounded after two passenger trains collided in Egypt.
+At least three people, including two children, have been killed and some 29 wounded after two passenger trains collided in Egypt.

-The crash happened in the city of Zagazig, the capital of Sharqiya province, the country's railway authority said in a statement.
+Five of the injured are in unstable condition, the health ministry said in the aftermath of the accident.

 Egypt's Health Ministry said the injured were taken to hospitals and "rescue operations are ongoing."

+The crash happened in the city of Zagazig, the capital of Sharqiya province, the country's railway authority said.

-The railway authority said in the statement that one of the trains was heading from Zagazig city to Ismailia city, while the other was on its way from Mansoura city to Zagazig city.
+The railway authority that one of the trains was heading from Zagazig city to Ismailia city, while the other was on its way from Mansoura city to Zagazig city.

 Zagazig is in the Nile Delta, some 80 kilometers (around 50 miles) north of the capital Cairo.